 Can people register for updates about the Inquiry?

-Yes, it’s easy to register for updates on the website.
+It’s easy to register for updates about chantges to the website.
 All that’s required is an email address, no other information is needed and email addresses are not stored for any other purposes.
+The updates are automated messages that simply note which pages of the website have changed.
+If you want to receive media releases (called Updates) you can contact the media team.
+Sia Aston by email or phone 027 298 0645 or Mel Weddell by email or phone 027 298 4866